net-lisias-kspu/ContractConfigurator/5-Expressions/2-KSP Types/Vessel-Type.md

-The Vessel class represents anything that is made up of parts (which includes ships, satellites, stations, bases, and asteroids).
+The Vessel class represents anything that is made up of parts (which includes ships, satellites, stations, bases, EVA kerbals, and asteroids).

 **Methods**